ElStefanos/Feather-CMS-Debugger-Plugin/README.md

 # Feather-CMS-Debuger-Plugin

-This is debuger for development of feather cms.
+This is debugger for development of feather cms.

 To enable debuger go to: